 Shares Available.
-The maximum number of shares authorized for issuance under the Amended and Restated 2008 Plan will be 1,300,000 shares of common stock, which is an increase of 300,000 shares from the number of shares currently authorized for issuance under the 2008 Plan.
-Other than in the case of options intended to qualify as incentive stock options ("ISOs") for U.S. federal income tax purposes, the shares underlying any awards that are forfeited, canceled or expired (whether voluntarily or involuntarily) under the Amended and Restated 2008 Plan will be added back to the shares authorized for issuance under the Amended and Restated 2008 Plan will be added back to the shares authorized for issuance under the Amended and Restated 2008 Plan, except that if unvested shares are forfeited, or repurchased by the Company at the lower of their original purchase price or their fair market value at the time of repurchase, such shares shall become available for future grant under the Amended and Restated 2008 Plan.
+The maximum number of shares authorized for issuance under the Amended and Restated 2008 Plan will be 1,400,000 shares of common stock, which is an increase of 400,000 shares from the number of shares currently authorized for issuance under the 2008 Plan.
+Other than in the case of options intended to qualify as incentive stock options ("ISOs") for U.S. federal income tax purposes, the shares underlying any awards that are forfeited, canceled or expired (whether voluntarily) or involuntarily) under the Amended and Restated 2008 Plan will be added back to the shares authorized for issuance under the Amended and Restated 2008 Plan.
+Shares that actually have been issued under the Amended and Restated 2008 Plan pursuant to an award will not be available for future issuance under the Amended and Restated 2008 Plan, except that if unvested shares are forfeited, or repurchased by the Company at the lower of their original purchase price or their fair market value at the time of repurchase, such shares shall become available for future grant under the Amended and Restated 2008 Plan.
 To the extent not prohibited by the listing requirements of NASDAQ and applicable law, shares surrendered upon exercise or purchase of award (including pursuant to a net exercise) or to satisfy tax withholding obligations will be added back to the shares authorized for issuance under the Amended and Restated 2008 Plan, unless otherwise determined by the administrator.
-In no event will ISOs be issued under the Amended and Restated 2008 Plan with respect to more than 1,300,000 shares, adjusted as described below.
+In no event will ISOs be issued under the Amended and Restated 2008 Plan with respect to more than 1,400,000 shares, adjusted as described below.
 In addition, pursuant to an agreement between us and Regals, we have agreed not to grant options below a certain exercise price or in excess of a certain amount per year.
 See "Certain Relationships and Related Transactions" above.